Mikmist/mikmist/README.md

 - *Databases* such as PostgreSQL, MySQL, MariaDB
 - *Web Frameworks* such as Spring, Django, and Vue

-Furthermore, my experience in software engineering includes projects in the following domains: **Customer Relations Management**, **Student Information Systems**, **Enterprise Process Automation**, **Desktop Applications**.
+Furthermore, my experience in software engineering includes projects in the following domains: **Customer Relations Management**, **Student Information Systems**, **Enterprise Process Automation**, **App Development** and **Desktop Applications**.
 For more information about my experience and skills, please contact me via one of the methods below.

 ### If you need to reach me...